 What Are My Rights After Buying a Faulty Car?

-No one wants to face the fallout of defective vehicle purchases.
-After all, buying a car is a major investment, and when something goes wrong, it can be costly.
-If you find yourself in this predicament, you need to know your consumer rights when buying a car from a dealer.
+Buying a car is a major investment, and when something goes wrong, it can be extremely costly.
+If you find yourself in this predicament, you need to know there are defective vehicle rights in place to protect you.

-In the United States, the Magnuson-Moss Consumer Warranty Act – or lemon law – was enacted in 1975 to protect consumers who purchase defective products.
-Lemon law exists across the country, but the finer details of the law vary based on the state the vehicle is sold/registered in.
-Most people have never dealt with a defective vehicle purchase before, and understanding lemon law rights isn’t always crystal clear.
+The Magnuson-Moss Consumer Warranty Act – or federal lemon law – was enacted in 1975 to protect consumers who purchase defective products.
+Lemon law rights exist across the country, but the details of state lemon laws vary based on where the vehicle is sold/registered.

-So, you may be wondering, “what are my rights after buying a faulty car?”
-In this post, we want to explain the legal concepts and point you in the right direction.
+In this post, we want to explain the concepts of defective vehicle rights under California lemon law – and point you in the right direction.
 Let’s get started.

 Examine the Warranty